 You and the counselor will determine how many sessions are needed to get you headed in the right direction toward your life goals.

 Students may be offered up to 16 individual counseling sessions per calendar year; however, most students are seen for 4-6 sessions.
 Group counseling services are unlimited.
 Students needing longer-term or more intensive treatment than CPS provides may be referred to off-campus providers.

 Can I change my counselor?

 Counseling typically works best when you are able to work with the same counselor over the course of your visits.
 Nevertheless, we understand that scheduling and other forms of conflict may arise and result in a desire to change counselors.
-Counselor change requests can be made by completing the below form.
-Once complete, you can drop the form off in our office or fax it to 470-578-9102.
+Counselor change requests can be made by completing an online form in our office.
 Our Associate Director will review the request and contact you about making a change.